JoaoFelicissimo03/bi-supply-chain/README.md

 # 📦 BI Supply Chain Dashboard

-> Executive Business Intelligence dashboard for supply chain operations management — built with PostgreSQL, Python and Power BI .
+> Executive Business Intelligence dashboard for supply chain operations management — built with PostgreSQL, Python and Power BI.

-**Status: 🚧 Work in Progress — Week 1 of 3 complete**
+**Status: 🚧 Work in Progress — Week 3 of 3 (Executive Overview page complete)**

 ---

 ## 🎯 Business Problem

 A logistics company faces delivery delays, overstock in some products and stockouts in others.
-The Operations Director needs a **daily cockpit** to answer
+The Operations Director needs a **daily cockpit** to answer:

 - Are we delivering on time?
 - Where are we losing money in logistics?
 - Which products and regions are most problematic?
-- Ho
+- How is gross margin evolving by category?

 ---